Tsgsupra/PyBench/README.md

 If you wish to contribute, fork the project and submit a pull request once done.
 Copying the repository doesn't help.

+Download PyBench.py, and install all libs, then put PyBench in a folder called PyBench and run.
+This Program was made for x64 computers.

 Made with love from TSG.